thisisnashir/HibernateTests/readme.md

     SessionFactory factory = new Configuration().configure().buildSessionFactory();
             //Building a SessionFactory derived object by the Configuration file
             //if the Configuration file name differs from default name (hibernate.cfg.xml)
-            //or the directory is different then we needed to provide it as parameter
+            //or the directory is different then we needed to provide it as parameter in .configure()

       	System.out.println(factory.isClosed());